Jierark/jierark.github.io/_posts/2024-06-03-this-guy-graduated-from-mit.md

 ---
 layout: post
-title: "This guy Graduated from MIT"
+title: "This guy graduated from MIT"
 date: 2024-06-03
 ---